Gentrification

-Gentrification is the process of changing the character of a neighborhood through the influx of more affluent residents and businesses.
-It is a common and controversial topic in urban politics and planning.
-Gentrification often increases the economic value of a neighborhood, but the resulting demographic displacement may itself become a major social issue.
-Gentrification often sees a shift in a neighborhood's racial or ethnic composition and average household income as housing and businesses become more expensive and resources that had not been previously accessible are extended and improved.
+Gentrification is the process whereby the character of a neighborhood changes through the influx of more affluent residents (the "gentry") and investment.
+There is no agreed-upon definition of gentrification.
+In public discourse, it has been used to describe a wide array of phenomena, sometimes in a pejorative connotation.

+Gentrification is a common and controversial topic in urban politics and planning.
+Gentrification often increases the economic value of a neighborhood, but can be controversial due to changing demographic composition and potential displacement of incumbent residents.
+Gentrification is more likely when there is an undersupply of housing and rising home values in a metropolitan area.

 The gentrification process is typically the result of increasing attraction to an area by people with higher incomes spilling over from neighboring cities, towns, or neighborhoods.
 Further steps are increased investments in a community and the related infrastructure by real estate development businesses, local government, or community activists and resulting economic development, increased attraction of business, and lower crime rates.
-In addition to these potential benefits, gentrification can lead to population migration and displacement.
-In extreme cases, gentrification can be brought on by a prosperity bomb.
-However, some view the fear of displacement, which dominates the debate about gentrification, as hindering discussion about genuine progressive approaches to distribute the benefits of urban redevelopment strategies.

 Origin and etymology

 Historians say that gentrification took place in ancient Rome and in Roman Britain, where large villas were replacing small shops by the 3rd century, AD.
 The word gentrification derives from gentry—which comes from the Old French word genterise, "of gentle birth" (14th century) and "people of gentle birth" (16th century).
-In England, landed gentry denoted the social class, consisting of gentlemen (and gentlewomen, as they were at that time known).
+In England, landed gentry denoted the social class, consisting of gentlemen (and gentlewomen, as they were known at that time).

+A more direct derivational base of gentrification is the 19th-century neologism 'gentrify,' a verb coined by Samuel Laing (1780–1868).
+This term reflected shifting societal attitudes—specifically, the idea that one could attain upper-class status through conduct rather than birth—while also introducing undertones of conspicuous consumption and pretentiousness.

 British sociologist Ruth Glass was first to use "gentrification" in its current sense.
 She used it in 1964 to describe the influx of middle-class people displacing lower-class worker residents in urban neighborhoods; her example was London, and its working-class districts such as Islington:

-In the US, the Centers for Disease Control and Prevention report Health Effects of Gentrification defines the real estate concept of gentrification as "the transformation of neighborhoods from low value to high value.
-This change has the potential to cause displacement of long-time residents and businesses ... when long-time or original neighborhood residents move from a gentrified area because of higher rents, mortgages, and property taxes.
-Gentrification is a housing, economic, and health issue that affects a community's history and culture and reduces social capital.
-It often shifts a neighborhood's characteristics, e.g., racial-ethnic composition and household income, by adding new stores and resources in previously run-down neighborhoods."